Let the AI Set Things Up

 Prompt:

-Create a data dashboard with:- React + Vite- A sidebar navigation- Three pages: Overview, Analytics, Settings- Charts using a charting library- Mock data for demonstration- Dark themeExample 3: API server
+Create a data dashboard with:- React + Vite- A sidebar navigation- Three pages: Overview, Analytics, Settings- Charts using a charting library- Mock data for demonstration- Dark themeExample 3: API Server

 Prompt: